NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 The functions in the numerator and denominator are polynomials in :math:`x` and :math:`y` with certain coefficients.
 The degree of polynomials can be any positive integer.
+A degree of 3 or 4 is usually more than sufficient.

-The inputs and outputs are shifted relative to the optical center.
+The inputs and outputs are *normalized*, that is, shifted relative to the optical center, and (in the most latest builds) are also divided by the focal length.
+Such normalizations are applied before distortion / undistortion operations, and then undone after them.
+This is consistent with the radial-tangential and fisheye models.

 RPC distortion models can be generated as approximations to other pre-existing models with the tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`).

-This tool also creates RPC to speed up the reverse operation, of going from undistorted to distorted pixels, and those polynomial coefficients are also saved as part of the model.
+Also in the latest builds, the RPC undistortion is done via a solver, as for the fisheye lens distortion model.

 .. _file_format: